arunism/Sign-Language-using-CNN/README.md

-# Sign Language for predicting English Alphabets using CNN
+# Sign Language for predicting English Alphabets

 ##### The dataset consists of the following: